spotfiresoftware/tibco-streaming-samples/README.md

 # TIBCO&reg; Streaming master Samples

-This github repository contains a number of TIBCO&reg; Streaming master samples that can be cloned to your local workspace.
+This GitHub repository contains a number of TIBCO&reg; Streaming master samples that can be cloned to your local workspace.

 Overview: